saylesss88/nix-book/src/nix/minimal_install.md

 > Make sure to change line 7 in `disk-config.nix` to what you got from step 3
 > `device = "/dev/nvme0n1";`

-After cloning the repo, follow step 7 to generate your configuration and replace the repos `hardware-configuration.nix` with your newly generated one.
-I recommend making all the necessary changes (changing the `#Change me!` locations) while in your home directory, then moving the flake to `/mnt/etc/nixos/` and installing from there.

 - **Option B**: (More flexible, more manual steps) Skip cloning the repo above and for the btrfs-subvolume default layout, run the following: